BernardaP/react-state-remote/readme.md

 ![example react one](./images/blog-app1.png)

 So far we have dealt with only props to pass information from one component to another.
 But, what if we wanted data to change within a component?
 Time for State!
-Before we move forward now would be a good time to learn about *Class Component*.
+Before we move forward now would be a good time to learn about *Class-based components*.

 However easy *functional components* are to read, debug or test but they do not have state or lifecycle methods.
 Both extremely important in React, which is essentially why we need a class component.